 In every report of sexual harassment or misconduct, the University will immediately assess any risk of harm to the Reporting Party or to others within the University community and will take steps to address those risks.
-These may include interim measures to provide for the safety of the Reporting Party and/or others, such as referrals to outside agencies that provide legal and counseling services, referral to the University's counseling center or health services, changes to housing assignments and class or work schedules, changes to extracurricular activities, academic accommodations such as additional time to complete assignments, excused class absences, or "no contact" orders.
+These may include interim measures to provide for the safety of the Reporting Party and/or others, such as referrals to outside agencies that provide legal and counseling services, referral to the safety of the Reporting Party and/or others, counseling center or health services, changes to housing assignments and class or work schedules, changes to extracurricular activities, academic accommodations such as additional time to complete assignments, excused class absences, or "no contact" orders.
 A Reporting Party may receive supportive measures without filing a formal complaint.
 Supportive measures are also available to the Responding Party once a formal complaint is filed.